Edward Seaga: Leader of the Opposition

-Seaga served as Leader of Opposition from 1974 to 1980.
-The JLP was defeated in a landslide by Manley's PNP in the 1989 Jamaican general election, by a margin of 45 seats to 15, and Seaga returned to a long spell as Leader of Opposition.
+Seaga first served as Leader of Opposition from 1974 to 1980.
+The JLP was defeated in a landslide by Manley's PNP in the 1989 general election, by a margin of 45 seats to 15, and Seaga resumed the role of Leader of the Opposition, a position he held until 2005.

-Seaga went on to lead the JLP to defeat in a number of subsequent elections against a PNP led by P.J.
-Patterson.
-In the 1993 Jamaican general election, the PNP won 52 seats to the JLP's eight seats, while in the 1997 Jamaican general election, the PNP won 50 of the 60 seats available.
-Patterson's third consecutive victory came in the 2002 Jamaican general election, when the PNP retained power, but with a reduced seat majority of 34 seats to 26.
-Patterson stepped down on 26 February 2006, and was replaced by Portia Simpson-Miller, Jamaica's first female Prime Minister.
+Seaga led the JLP to defeat in a number of subsequent elections against a PNP led by P. J. Patterson.
+In the 1993 general election, the PNP won 52 seats to the JLP's eight seats, while in the 1997 election, the PNP won 50 of 60 seats.
+Patterson's third consecutive victory came in the 2002 election, when the PNP retained power but with a reduced majority of 34 seats to 26.
+Patterson stepped down on 26 February 2006, and was replaced by Portia Simpson-Miller, Jamaica's first female prime minister.

-During this period of time, he suffered leadership challenges from a number of his colleagues, such as the "Gang of Five" of Errol Anderson, Edmund Bartlett, Karl Samuda, Douglas Vaz, and Pearnel Charles.
+During this period, Seafa suffered leadership challenges from a number of his colleagues, such as the "Gang of Five" of Errol Anderson, Edmund Bartlett, Karl Samuda, Douglas Vaz, and Pearnel Charles.
 In 1995, Bruce Golding left the JLP to form a new party, the National Democratic Movement (NDM).

 In 2002, Golding rejoined the JLP and in November 2003 was again elected chairman of the party.
-He was elected leader of the JLP, and also the leader of the opposition, on 20 February 2005, succeeding Seaga.
+On February 20, 2005, he was elected leader of the JLP, succeeding Seaga as Leader of the Opposition.

+Legal disputes and controversies

+Defamation defeats

+Seaga issued a public apology to Kenneth "Skeng Don" Black on December 17, 2003, following a legal dispute over defamation.
+The apology was part of a settlement after Black sued Seaga for slander/libel, claiming that Seaga had falsely stated he was illiterate and unable to read or write.
+The case had been ongoing since 2001, and the resolution included Seaga formally retracting his statements.
+As part of the out-of-court settlement, Seaga was required to broadcast the apology on radio and television and publish it in newspapers within seven days.
+He also agreed to pay Black’s legal costs of $500,000 JMD, in four monthly instalments.

+In 1996, Seaga, then Leader of the Opposition, made statements at a public meeting suggesting that Deputy Commissioner Leslie Harper was politically biased in his official duties.
+Harper sued Seaga for defamation, arguing that the statements damaged his reputation.
+The Supreme Court of Jamaica ruled against Seaga in 2003, awarding Harper J$3.5 million in damages, later reduced to J$1.5 million on appeal.
+Seaga then appealed to the Privy Council, but in 2008, the Council upheld the ruling, confirming that Seaga’s statements were defamatory.